Quilted Comforts by Dot Collins

 This quilt is made up of blocks that are 60-degree diamonds sashed to give the appearance of “attic windows.
 The diamonds are created using 60-degree triangles cut from a stack of 8 repeats of a print fabric.
 Sashings are added to create the attic windows.
 You will be surprised to learn that the sewing is very easy for this complex-looking quilt and there are no inset seams required for assembly

-New Workshop!
 Feathered Star Wall Quilt

 Create a 36” Feathered star that can be used as a wall quilt or as a medallion with other blocks around it.
 Star points may be “fussy-cut” to give a kaleidoscopic effect to the star.